Chapter 1: History of the Football Jersey – From Ancient Jersey Art to Modern Functionality

 - Colorful accents: Instead of classic bows, he wears neon-colored ribbons on his sleeves.

-Chapter 8: Focus on Sustainability – Sustainable Future
+Chapter 8: Sustainability in Focus – A Sustainable Future

 8.1 Recycling programs